rknightuk/perfect-albums/readme.md

 This is not a fun process but it's what we have.

+If you have an account on [MusicThread](https://musicthread.app) you can optionally add a link to a thread.
+If you don't have an account, ask Robb for an invite.

 Step one: Write a blog post with your favourite albums

 **If you're not comfortable with git**